Danira98/Neural_-Network_Charity-Analysis/README.md

 We kept the rest of the code from Model 1, and after running our model, we observed that the accuracy score had increase to 0.7135.

 ![accuracy_opt_1](https://user-images.githubusercontent.com/111034667/213828379-839635fe-7cc5-462f-98f8-21ba79b1ac27.png)

+Note: This model ended up obtaining the closest accuracy score to 75%, therefore, we saved the weights of every 5 epochs into the HDF5 file of AlphabetSoupCharity_Optimization.

 #### Optimization Model 2